LibrePlan/libreplan/doc/src/user/en/14-custos.rst

       * Start and finish date (the latter is optional) for the period that applies to the cost category.
       * Hourly rate for this specific category

-* Click “Save” or “Save and continue”.
+* Click "Save" or "Save and continue".

 The assignment of cost categories to resources is described in the chapter on resources.
-Go to the “Resources” section.
+Go to the "Resources" section.